PigeonholeDSD/homepage/README.md

 # Pigeonhole

-We're the the only server team from JLU, for DSD course 2022.
+We're the a server team from JLU, for DSD course 2022.

 This repository is the homepage of the team, published by GitHub Pages and Cloudflare on https://pigeonhole.fun.